-Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and Jan Golaszewski, Carey Olsen
+Contributed by: Sam Dawson, Peter Sherwood and Denis Olarou, Carey Olsen

-Carey Olsen has a global Cayman Islands dispute resolution and insolvency practice comprising six partners, with two based in Asia and one in London, and 16 fee earners in total.
-The firm represents clients across a range of contentious and non-contentious matters and is widely recognised for its expertise in both international and domestic cases, including corporate, commercial and civil disputes; investment funds; banking; financial services and trusts litigation; restructuring and insolvency; and fraud and asset tracing claims.
-From mediation to trial advocacy, Carey Olsen successfully guides its clients through the full range of disputes, from multiparty, cross-jurisdictional corporate litigation to domestic claims before the local courts.
+Carey Olsen has a global Cayman Islands dispute resolution and insolvency practice comprising five partners, with two based in Asia, and 21 fee earners in total.
+The firm represents clients across a range of contentious and noncontentious matters and is widely recognised for its expertise in both international and domestic cases, including corporate, commercial and civil disputes; investment funds; banking; financial services and trusts litigation; restructuring and insolvency; and fraud and asset tracing claims.
+From mediation to trial advocacy,

+Carey Olsen successfully guides its clients through the full range of disputes, from multiparty, cross-jurisdictional corporate litigation to domestic claims before the local courts.
 It has also represented clients before the Privy Council and many of its cases have established judicial precedents that are referred to in jurisdictions around the world.
 The firm advises on Bermuda, British Virgin Islands, Cayman Islands, Guernsey and Jersey law across a global network of nine international offices.